Daniel-KM/Omeka-S-module-Next/README.md

 A breadcrumb may be added on resources pages via the command `echo $this->breadcrumbs();`.
 The default partial is `common/breadcrumbs.phtml`, so the breadcrumb can be themed.
 Some options are available too.
+By default, the breadcrumb for an item uses the first item set as the parent crumb.
+The first item set is the item set with the smallest id.
+If you want to use another item set, set it as resource in the property that is set in the site settings, or in the options of the view helper.

 #### Previous/Next resources